Stochastic Optimal Control of HVAC system for Energy-efficient Buildings: The Problem

-The fundamental functionality of buildings' HVAC system is to maintain human thermal comfort.
-To achieve such objective, this paper uses the well-known PMV metric \cite{fanger1970thermal} to indicate the occupants' thermal sensation.
-The PMV model is non-analytical and characterized by multivariables, and its calculation relies on numerical iterations.
-We use $PMV(\cdot)$ to implicitly describe such model which is constituted by a group of equations \cite{xu2017pmv}:
+To enhance thermal comfort, this paper capitalizes on the elaborate PMV model to capture the occupants' satisfaction~\cite{fanger1970thermal}.
+The PMV model is non-analytical and implicitly characterized by a number of equations.
+For brevity, we denote the PMV model as